I can’t believe the year is about to end and that I am, once again, writing our year-end travel highlights!

 We had some pretty cool adventures during the trip including our heart-stopping frenzy to catch the last ferry and last bus from Sibulan to Cebu.

 Siquijor is one of the smallest islands in the Philippines.
 There are two main tours you can take while there: the Coastal Tour and the Mountain Tour.

 We were there for 2 days and we did both.
 Several of the highlights of our trip was the Cambugahay Falls and the Cantabon Cave.

 The only place I wan’t to get lost in is with nature… This was taken at the Molave Man-Made Forest in Siquijor.
 The place had a magical feel to it.
 Have you been here? #travelph #travel #philippines #itsmorefuninthephilippines #siquijor #manmadeforest #molave #femaletravelblogger #travelblog #momblogger #weekend #trips #glt #gltlove #pinayblog #pinayblogger

-There were several lovely IG-worthy stops too like the Man-Made Molave Forest on our way to the Salagdoong Beach.
-And if jumping around high areas are your thing, the Tarzan Swing at the Cambugahay Falls and the Cliff Diving at the Salagdoong Beach are the must-tries!
+There were several lovely IG-worthy stops too like the Man-Made Molave Forest on our way to Salagdoong Beach.
+And if jumping around high areas are your thing, the Tarzan Swing at the Cambugahay Falls and the Cliff Diving at the Salagdoong Beach is the must-tries!

 Tierra Alta Resort

 Before going home to Cebu, we were able to visit the Tierra Alta Resort in Valencia.